joelparkerhenderson/demo-rust-axum/README.md

 Edit file `main.rs`.

-Our demos will use the axum routing `get` function, very often, so add code to use it:
+Our demos will often use the axum routing `get` function, so add code to use it:

 ```rust
 use axum::routing::get;